Perinatal Mental Health: Expert Guide for New Moms by Sowania Germain

 Common Perinatal Mental Health Conditions

 During pregnancy and after childbirth, many mothers experience emotional fluctuations.
-Some of these changes are temporary, like the “baby blues,” but others may be more persistent and require professional support.
+Some of these changes are temporary, like the “baby blues,” but others may be more persistent and require professional support such as therapy for new moms.
 Below are the most common perinatal mental health conditions:

 1. Postpartum Depression (PPD)